miqureshi/Geeklabel/README.md

   - Full page section slides down on mousewheel

 - Note
-  Opppss forgot to add client section slider hope this will not affect anything.
+  ~~Opppss forgot to add client section slider hope this will not affect anything.~~ Later slider added